-The parent-teacher conferences will be held in all grades and shall be scheduled approximately at the middle of the first nine-week period, and in the middle of the third nine-week period.
+The parent-teacher conferences will be held for all grades, two times a year.
+The first conference date is scheduled approximately at the middle of the first nine-week period, and the second in the middle of the third nine-week period.